CQC home / WA-CELI

 Enhance your skills in collaborative leadership—learn how to build trust and govern across differences.

-The WA-CELI pilot program is offered by the AWC Center for Quality Communities and the Association of Washington Cities (AWC), in partnership with the William D. Ruckelshaus Center (a joint effort of Washington State University and the University of Washington) and the University of Washington’s Evans School of Public Policy & Governance.
+The WA-CELI program is offered by the AWC Center for Quality Communities and the Association of Washington Cities (AWC), in partnership with the William D. Ruckelshaus Center (a joint effort of Washington State University and the University of Washington) and the University of Washington’s Evans School of Public Policy & Governance.

 upcoming-events-icon-75Session dates and locations